tuxology/tracevizlab/labs/102-tracing-wget-critical-path/README.md

 Once you have done that, you can right-click on the `wget` line and select `Follow wget/<tid>` where tid is the Thread ID of wget in your trace.
 As we can see, for this example, you would've selected `Follow wget/5628`.
 The `Follow <thread>` means we are interested in additional information on this thread and it will trigger all analyses and actions that concerns a single thread.
 The *Critical Path* analysis is one of them.
 After executing, the result of the critical path should appear in the `Critical Flow` view.

-The first screenshot shows the full critical path and the second is zoomed in towards the beginning of the process. the process.
+The first screenshot shows the full critical path and the second is zoomed in towards the beginning of the process.

 ![FollowProcess](screenshots/followProcess.png "Trace Compass Follow Process")